zeditor01/zpdteduk/sessions/04_Install_ZPDT_Driver.md

 There is a substantial redbook that describes installation and useage of ZPDT [here SG248205](https://www.redbooks.ibm.com/redbooks/pdfs/sg248205.pdf)

+The notes is this page are a condensed list of deployment steps.
+The document above is far more comprehensive.

 ## 1. Download the ZPDT Driver